secretstartups/handbook/people-group/general-onboarding/onboarding-buddies/index.html.md

 Onboarding buddies are crucial to making the onboarding experience for a new GitLab team-member a positive one.
 [New Job Anxiety](http://www.classycareergirl.com/2017/02/new-job-anxiety-conquer/) is a reality for many people, and the adjustment to GitLab might be particularly challenging for new GitLab team-members who may not be used to our [all-remote](/company/culture/all-remote/) culture.
 That's why it's important that all new GitLab team-members be assigned a buddy who is ready, willing, and excited to assist with the onboarding process.

+Not only are buddies helpful to someone that has just started with GitLab, but also to a team member transitioning to a new role within GitLab.
+When someone migrates to a new team / department, it is highly recommended that managers assign a Career Mobility buddy in the issue to help support the team members that is busy migrating.

 ## Buddy Responsibilities

-1. **The first and most important thing an onboarding buddy should do is schedule a call with the new GitLab team-member.** We attempt to match (as best as possible, anyway) time zones between the new GitLab team-member and their onboarding buddy so that as soon as the new GitLab team-member logs on, you, the onboarding buddy, can be there ready and waiting to welcome them to the team.
+1. **The first and most important thing a buddy should do is schedule a call with the GitLab team-member.** We attempt to match (as best as possible, anyway) time zones between the GitLab team-member and their buddy so that as soon as the GitLab team-member logs on, you, the buddy, can be there ready and waiting to welcome them to the team.
-1. **Check how far the new GitLab team-member has gotten in their onboarding issue.** The onboarding issue that all new GitLab team-members are assigned can be overwhelming at first glance, particularly on the first day of work.
-Check to see how much, if any, the new GitLab team-member has done by the time your call happens, and offer some direction or advice on areas the new hire may be having trouble with.
+1. **Check how far the new GitLab team-member has gotten in their onboarding / career mobility issue.** The onboarding / career mobility issue that all new/transitioning GitLab team-members are assigned can be overwhelming at first glance, particularly on the first day of work.
+Check to see how much, if any, the GitLab team-member has done by the time your call happens, and offer some direction or advice on areas the team member may be having trouble with.
 1. **Suggest helpful handbook pages.** Chances are that you've discovered some particularly helpful pages in the handbook during your time at GitLab.
 Point them out to the new GitLab team-member, and help them get used to navigating the handbook.
 Some examples might include:
      * [GitLab's guide for starting a remote role](/company/culture/all-remote/getting-started/)
      * [The tools page](/handbook/tools-and-tips)
      * [The team chart](/company/team/org-chart)
      * [The positioning FAQ](/handbook/positioning-faq)
-1. **Remind them about introducing themselves.** Remind the new team member to introduce themselves in the Slack channel `#new_team_members`.
+1. **Remind them about introducing themselves.** Remind the new team member to introduce themselves in the Slack channel `#new_team_members` or relevant team channel.
 Encourage them to write a little personal note, and if they're comfortable, include a photo or two!
 1.  **Encourage them to organize a group call with other new hires.** New GitLab team-members who are used to (or prefer) a more conventional new hire orientation — frequently hosted in group settings in colocated organizations — [may feel a lack of early bonding](/company/culture/all-remote/learning-and-development/).
 Encourage them to organize a group call with other new hires in order to walk through onboarding together, while learning about new personalities and [departments of the company](/company/team/structure/).
 1. **Introduce them to Slack.** Slack may seem like it's ubiquitous, but that doesn't necessarily mean the new GitLab team-member will have had experience using it before.
 Since it's a central part of how we communicate at GitLab, consider showing them around, and give them some pointers about [how we use it](/handbook/communication/#chat).

      * Be sure to suggest [location channels](/handbook/communication/chat/#location-channels-loc_) and [Social Slack Groups](/handbook/communication/chat/#social-groups) where they can immediately plug in with other team members who appreciate similar things.
 1. **Ask where they need help and connect them with the experts**.
-Onboarding buddies should make the effort to connect new GitLab team-members with subject matter experts if your assigned team member requests additional help in a given area.
+Buddies should make the effort to connect new GitLab team-members with subject matter experts if your assigned team member requests additional help in a given area.
 Examples are below.
      * For new GitLab team-members who have not worked in a [remote organization](/company/culture/all-remote/) before, they may need assistance in thinking through an ideal [workspace](/company/culture/all-remote/workspace/) and embracing [informal communication](/company/culture/all-remote/informal-communication/).
 Consider asking seasoned remote colleagues in the `#remote` Slack channel to reach out and answer questions.
      * If they're new to [Git](/training/), consider asking experts in the `#git-help` Slack channel to reach out and offer a tutorial.
      * If they're new to [Markdown](/blog/2018/08/17/gitlab-markdown-tutorial/), consider asking experts in the `#content` Slack channel to reach out and offer support.